Jamazi4/bimcat/node-notes.md

 tomorrow work on this conditional output and then straight to transform

+### --13-07-2025--

+conditional and transform implemented added capped bool to extrude to allow for capped/uncapped

+error when switching capped and the extrusion output is switching

+now add group node to group all extrusion chains add math nodes expose controls to UI and implement dynamic props boolean

 ## General

 the problems to solve can be divided into two categories: